jxsl13/zcatch/readme.md

     cd build
     cmake ..
     make -j4 zcatch_srv

+    # depending on the number of CPU cores your computer has
+    # you can change the -j4 to -j<cpu cores>

     If your latest GCC version has been installed in a non-default path, you can set take that into account by using instead of "cmake .."